awsdocs/amazon-eks-user-guide/doc_source/dockershim-deprecation.md

 Kubernetes no longer supports `Dockershim`\.
 The Kubernetes team removed the runtime in Kubernetes version `1.24`\.
 For more information, see [Kubernetes is Moving on From Dockershim: Commitments and Next Steps](https://kubernetes.io/blog/2022/01/07/kubernetes-is-moving-on-from-dockershim/) on the *Kubernetes Blog*\.

 Amazon EKS also ended support for `Dockershim` starting with the Kubernetes version `1.24` release\.
 Amazon EKS AMIs that are officially published have `containerd` as the only runtime starting with version `1.24`\.
+This topic covers some details, but more information is available in [All you need to know about moving to containerd on Amazon EKS](http://aws.amazon.com/blogs/containers/all-you-need-to-know-about-moving-to-containerd-on-amazon-eks/)\.

 There's a `kubectl` plugin that you can use to see which of your Kubernetes workloads mount the Docker socket volume\.
 For more information, see [Detector for Docker Socket \(DDS\)](https://github.com/aws-containers/kubectl-detector-for-docker-socket) on GitHub\.
 Amazon EKS AMIs that run Kubernetes versions that are earlier than `1.24` use Docker as the default runtime\.
 However, these Amazon EKS AMIs have a bootstrap flag option that you can use to test out your workloads on any supported cluster using `containerd`\.
 For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap)\.